+This is one of the most followed tips of headline writing.
 So many ad headlines start with “how to”, and there’s a reason for that – it works.
 They offer a quick fix for whatever problem your demographic is facing, which is why this is the default formula for many marketers.

 Once again, question headlines incite curiosity in the reader, willing them to read on with the hidden promise of finding an answer to that question.